elaine-chen-brown/CS1320-final-project/README.md

 ### Note: feel free to restructure stuff if you want!

 #### 4/13
+- changed sql query so featured article on home page is the recent issue's featured article or the most recent topical article (whichever is newer)

+#### 4/13
 - login
     - works for dashboard and edit pages (protected if not logged in)